 If these are the qualities of the great conversationalists, what can you do to get there?
 Here are some practical tips to help move you in the right direction.

-1. Practise your conversation skills wherever you are
+1. Practice your conversation skills wherever you are

 Starting a conversation with a stranger requires you to share a common experience, show just the right amount of enthusiasm without unnerving the other person and take some leadership to direct the interaction.
 The more you do this, the easier it gets.